motoko-ayanami/deceiver/README.md

 ### Required Files

 1. **`urls.txt`**
-   A text file containing the list of URLs to test.
-Each URL should be on a new line.
-Lines starting with `#` are ignored as comments.
-Ensure this file is located in the same directory as the script.
+   This file lists the URLs to be tested for cache deception vulnerabilities.
+It is recommended to include URLs that might expose sensitive information, such as profile pages or other endpoints with private data.
+Potential targets could also include those exposing CSRF tokens, CSP nonces, or OAuth state parameters.
+Each URL must be listed on a separate line, and any line beginning with # will be treated as a comment and ignored during processing.
+Make sure urls.txt is stored in the same directory as the script.

 2. **`cookies.json`**
    A JSON file containing cookies for authenticated requests.
 Ensure this file is located in the same directory as the script.